Akanoa/Pusu/README.md

 ### Components

-The Plushy project is divided in multiple crates, each one with their own purpose:
+The Puṣū project is divided in multiple crates, each one with their own purpose:

 - [puṣū-server-lib](pusu-server-lib) : Handle the communication with the FoundationDB cluster
 - [puṣū-server](pusu-server) : Listen to puṣū-client connections